-Early findings suggest interferon beta (which is normally used for treating multiple sclerosis) could cut the odds of a Covid patient in hospital developing severe disease - such as requiring ventilation - by almost 80%.
+Early findings suggest the drug, which is normally used for treating multiple sclerosis, could cut the odds of a Covid patient in hospital developing severe disease - such as requiring ventilation - by almost 80%.

 What other drugs have been trialled?

 Remdesivir is an antiviral drug - originally developed to treat Ebola - that showed promising early results.

 However, in October 2020, the World Health Organization advised that it "appeared to have little or no effect on hospitalised Covid," in terms of death rates, length of stay in hospital, or seriousness of illness.

 Another drug being assessed by the Principle trial is Ivermectin, which is commonly used to treat a wide range of parasitic diseases such river blindness.

 It has controversially been promoted for use across Latin America and in South Africa, despite little hard evidence so far that it works.